 As well as the external (I)GCSE and IB Diploma examinations in the High School at the end of Grade 10 and Grade 12 respectively, UWCSEA gathers information on how student learning at UWCSEA compares against international norms for students as young as 8.

-After a trial in 2015, the College made the decision to implement the International Schools Assessment (ISA) for all students in Grades 3–10.
+We have implemented the International Schools Assessment (ISA) for all students in Grades 3–10 since 2015.
 As an organisation committed to ongoing improvement, the data gathered by the ISA is used to better identify patterns of performance, and to help us to monitor and modify our educational programme to ensure that it meets objective standards.